triggermesh/docs/docs/guides/xslttransformation.md

 ### Deploy the `XSLTTransformation` Object
 With the `event-display` in place, the `XSLTTransformation` object can now be deployed in the same manner using the following manifest:

+!!!
+Note
+    The XSLT is written in-line within the YAML manifest

 ```yaml
 apiVersion: flow.triggermesh.io/v1alpha1